kristjanjansen/cusco/readme.md

 $post = \App\Content::whereType('static')->findOrFail($id);

 return view('pages.content.static.show')
-    ->with('header', Composers\Header::get())
+    ->with('header', Regions\Header::get())
-    ->with('content', Composers\ContentStaticShow::get($post)),
+    ->with('content', Regions\ContentStaticShow::get($post)),
-    ->with('footer', Composers\Footer::get())
+    ->with('footer', Regions\Footer::get())

 ```

-Composers are the most immature part of the proposal:
+Regions are the most immature part of the proposal:

-* Various loading options: Controller-only, Laravel view composers, raw calls from Blade etc?
+* Various loading options: Controller-only, Laravel view composers, raw calls from Blade etc
 * Should we pass ```$request```?
-* Are we essentially calling controllers from controllers or is it ok in MVVC context?
+* Are we simply calling controllers from controllers or is it ok in MVVC context?
 * API is in flux: ```->get($data)``` vs ```->render($data)``` vs whatever?

 Here is another more complex example: